raymondpang365/version-control-guide/README.md

 ## 1.1) Gitflow

-Gitflow adopts the methodology of &quot;long live master, short live feature branch&quot; (as known as gitflow),
+Gitflow adopts the methodology of &quot;long live master, short live feature branch&quot;.

-Feature branch: This is a private branch.
+*Feature branch*: This is a private branch.
 For every feature, a new feature has to be created.
 The branch name would be in the format of <dev_name>/<feature_name>.
 Feature branch is short lived.

-Dev branch: This is a public branch and the common source of truth for the up to date development.
+*Dev branch*: This is a public branch and the common source of truth for the up to date development.
 The code of this branch must pass all the unit test and integrated test.

-Release branch: This is used for staging.
+*Release branch*: This is used for staging.
 Once development branch gather enough features, it will be fast-forward merged to this branch.

-Main branch: This is used for production.
+*Main branch*: This is used for production.
 If end-to-end testing and acceptance test pass, it will be fast-forward merged to this branch.

 ## 1.2) Test-driven development